How do you ensure your business site is secure?

 Notify you of an unauthorised entry – Record evidence of unsolicited activities – Allow quick access to when and where incidents have happened – Restrict access to unauthorised persons

-You have many options when it comes to your business security, dependant on your needs and your business site:
+You have many options when it comes to your business security, dependent on your needs and your business site:

-Security Gates and Barriers – Some Security Gates and Barriers can be manually controlled or automated to grant access alongside access control.
-There are different types of security gates and barriers: Sliding Gates, Turnstiles, Drop arm barrier, Traffic spikes, Palisade fencing, Bollards and Pedestrian gates.
+- Security Barriers – Some Security Barriers can be manually controlled or automated to grant access alongside access control.

 Your security needs will depend on various factors such as assets, site size and type of business so please get in touch for a free site security audit.